 If you’re just setting up your first membership site, you might want to browse these documentation pages.

 Also make sure to check out AccessAlly’s pricing page to see which option is right for you.
-If you know that you want to add things like gamification, progress tracking, quizzes and certificates then you will want to eventually upgrade to the Pro version.
+If you know you want to add things like gamification, progress tracking, quizzes and certificates then you will want to eventually upgrade to the Pro version.

 You might also appreciate some more insights on:

-Now go forth and create memberships for your new members’ site!
+Now go forth and create memberships for your new members site!
 And if you have any questions, our support team is here to help.